Republicans in Congress say they’d keep federal abortion funding in cases of rape, incest - NewsBreak

 Kansas Sen. Jerry Moran had similar sentiments, saying, “I have not even thought about it.”

-The post Republicans in Congress say they’d keep federal abortion funding in cases of rape, incest appeared first on New Hampshire Bulletin .
+The post Republicans in Congress say they’d keep federal abortion funding in cases of rape, incest appeared first on Missouri Independent .